Louise Schou Therkildsen

-In my doctoral thesis, I explore five examples of collective identity formations within the European Union from a constitutive rhetorical perspective.
+In my doctoral thesis, defended March 2022, I explore five examples of collective identity formations within the EU from a constitutive rhetorical perspective.
 For further info, see research.

-Rhetorical theory and criticism – currently focused on questions of migration, identity, and agency.
-Theoretically, I am working with, among other perspectives, constitutive rhetoric, temporality, and post-colonial theory.
+Rhetorical theory and criticism – currently focused on questions of identity and rhetorical agency.
+Theoretically, I am interested in, i.a., constitutive rhetoric, temporality, post-colonial theory, and collective memory.

-Keywords: european union collective identity formation post-colonial theory rhetorical criticism rhetorical theory
+Keywords: european union collective memory collective identity formation rhetorical criticism constitutive rhetoric identity politics

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.